Jerry Warren: Career

 Warren was hired to film some extra footage in 1965 to pad out the running time of another American producer's film titled Blood of the Man-Devil which starred Lon Chaney Jr. and John Carradine.
 The film was later released to television as House of the Black Death.

 Warren produced an all-original film called The Wild World of Batwoman in 1966 which stars Katherine Victor and Bruno Ve Sota.
-He did not produce another film after that until he released his final motion picture, Frankenstein Island in 1981, starring Katherine Victor and Robert Clarke.
+He did not produce another film after that until he released his final motion picture, Frankenstein Island in 1981, starring his biggest name cast of Katherine Victor, John Carradine, Cameron Mitchell, Steve Brodie and Robert Clarke.

 Style

 Warren often cut out all of a foreign film's dialogue and would shoot new scenes in which the American actors would try to explain the plot, sometimes using extensive voice-over narration, or adding scenes in which his actors would simply sit in front of the camera and just talk to each other.

 Warren said in a 1988 interview with Tom Weaver, "I'd shoot one day on this stuff and throw it together...I was in the business to make money.
 I never, ever tried in any way to compete, or to make something worthwhile.
 I only did enough to get by, so they would buy it, so it would play, and so I'd get a few dollars.
 It's not very fair to the public, I guess, but that was my attitude...You didn't have to go all out and make a really good picture."